-As part of Lunch Bag Service program, our volunteers deliver 150 lunch bags on Saturdays/Sundays throughout the year to local shelters or soup kitchens to feed the homeless and needy in our local community in Silicon Valley, Northern California.
-These lunch bags are distributed to the homeless as their next meal when they leave the shelter.
+As part of Lunch Bag Service program, our volunteers deliver lunch bags to local shelters or soup kitchens to feed the homeless and needy in our local community in Silicon Valley, Northern California.
+These lunch bags are distributed to the homeless residents by the shelter.

 What does each lunch bag contain?